mihir1906/ECE143_EV_Adoption_Analysis/README.md

 In the final leg of our project, we embark on predictive modeling.
 Leveraging the power of linear regression and random forest regression, we attempt to forecast electric vehicle adoption based on a combination of demographic and economic factors.
 This predictive analysis adds a forward-looking dimension to our exploration.

 We consider 2 Machine learning models: 1.
 Linear Regression 2.
 Random Forest Regressor.
 We use only the demographic and economic features for the prediction.
-As we earlier explored that household income and level of education are highly correlated with eac other we also try to study the inmpact of using both these features or either one of these features for predictions.
+As we earlier explored that household income and level of education are highly correlated with each other we also try to study the inmpact of using both these features or either one of these features for predictions.
 The experimental results are as follows

 ![Model Comparison](images/question5/comparison.png)